dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 ## LMIS data use
 Although logistics and supply chain management is often associated with and perceived as handling (storing and transporting) physical goods and stocks, in reality logistics and main, and difficult, issues in logistics supply chain management is obtaining and processing timely and accurate data.
 The most difficult tasks in supply chain management of ensuring the availability of stocks in the place they are required and at the time they are required is entirely determined by data.
 Provided that stocks are available, the material handling (storage and transportation) is by far the easiest task.
 Therefore data in general, and data from the last mile (first data mile) in particular, is absolutely essential, critical and indispensable.
-Only supply networks driven by first mile demand data can be effective as well as efficient and ensure that all goods required for providing high quality health care services are available at the service delivery point when they are needed.
+Only supply networks driven by first mile demand data can be effective as well as efficient and ensure that all goods required for providing high quality healthcare services are available at the service delivery point when they are needed.
 Far too often, any logistics data is lumped together as "indicators" or even "Key Performance Indicators" (KPI) while actually logistics data serves different and distinct purposes.

 ###	Data use for inventory control